Examples of jobs you may be qualified for after completion of a program shown below:

 - Traditional and contemporary tailoring methods

-The program is a sequence of three classes (Sewing Fundamentals; Sewing Like a Professional and, Contemporary Tailoring) that will prepare students for jobs in the fashion industry.
+The program is a sequence of three classes (CLTX 620 Sewing Fundamentals; CLTX 630 Sewing Like a Professional and, CLTX 635 Contemporary Tailoring) that will prepare students for jobs in the fashion industry.
 Advanced skills will help you become marketable as a seamstress, an alterations expert, or as a tailor in the wholesale or retail clothing markets.

 Employment opportunities also exist within the theatre and entertainment industry.
 Skills learned are valuable for people who want to start their own business in custom or niche market sewing operations—including teaching.